I like to do some “sketch hacking”. I take a technique somewhere to import and improve my Product Design sketching skills.

 If you don’t know how to draw people, it’s interesting to experiment live drawing.
 It’s a good exercise for practicing your sense of proportion.
 It will get naturally better.
 Many urban sketchers have no clue about body proportion, and for x reason the result looks nice.
 Once again, don’t stay in that “comfort zone” too long.
 To learn Design Sketching, accuracy is important.

-See also How to Draw a Shoe (Side View in 3 Tips)
+See also TIP 35-36 How to draw a fashion model in motion

 Always challenge yourself to target the next level.
 Keep this in mind and this step-by-step journey will bring you very far.